-Why should we learn about menstruation with games?
+Why should we learn about periods with games?

 The idea of educational games is mainly to approach the subject in an respectful and fun way.
 It is best done in a loving and protected space that invites to ask questions.
 The active participation in the games encourages a healthy exploration of one’s own body, cycle and menstruation.
 Because the perception and awareness of one’s own body has a direct influence on how we feel about it.
 And the basic prerequisite for a natural and self-confident approach to topics such as menstruation or fertility is that (young) people feel comfortable in their own bodies and show appreciation for them.
 So lets all keep learning about periods with games!

 Who are the games suitable for?

 The target group for all three of these games are actually children or teenagers, in order to support sex education at school (or at home).
 If we keep learning about periods with games, it is often easier for us.
 They are also nice presents for young people, preferably before their first menstruation.
 But honestly, I think that the games are suitable for people of all ages.
 Because the games are not just about classical education or imrproving the knowledge.
 It is much more about changing one’s perspective and learning an unbiased perspective towards menstruation and sexuality.